 The character of the receiving environment is open, rural-residential and is used principally for small lifestyle blocks.
 The area will undergo a significant level of modification when the proposed Birchs Road Reserve is developed, creating a more urban character to the receiving environment, albeit with a high level of space and amenity.
 The proposed development will modify the character of the landscape from a more open and rural-residential to a more suburban character, where infrastructure and amenities are concentrated.
-Aspects of the existing character will be maintained through the mitigation of fencing and landscape planting.
-A sense of open character is promoted through the proposed bulk and location as it is not greater than current infrastructure and vegetation found throughout Prebbleton.
-The character of existing housing is typically single storey detached dwellings, which the proposal intends to continue at a higher density.
+Aspects of the existing character will be maintained through controls on fencing and the provision of landscape planting but there will be a noticeable change from rural to urban.
+In the urban areas of Prebbleton, the character of existing housing is typically single storey detached dwellings, which the proposal intends to continue albeit at a higher density.